-DMPED will also have an online question and answer portal during the dates set forth in the Pre-Response Question and Answer Period in the "When" sub-section of this "Logistics" section, and DMPED will post responses on the Project Website on or around the last date of the Pre-Response Question and Answer Period.
+Due to the COVID-19 pandemic, in lieu of an information session and introductory site visit, DMPED will have an online question and answer portal during the dates set forth in the Pre-Response Question & Answer Period in the "When" section of this RFP.
+DMPED will post responses on the Project Website on or around the last date of the Pre-Response Question and Answer Period.